3-wise Independent Random Walks can be Slightly Unbounded: Abstract

 \section{Abstract}

-A family of problems that have been studied in the context of various streaming algorithms are generalizations of the fact that the expected maximum distance of a $4$-wise independent random walk on a line over $n$ steps is $O(\sqrt{n})$.
-For small values of $k$, there exist $k$-wise independent random walks that can be stored in much less space than storing $n$ random bits, so these properties are often useful for lowering space bounds.
-In this paper, we show that for all of these examples, $4$-wise independence is required by demonstrating a pairwise independent random walk with steps uniform in $\pm 1$ and expected maximum distance $O(\sqrt{n} \lg n)$ from the origin.
-We also show that this bound is tight for the first and second moment, i.e. the expected maximum square distance of a $2$-wise independent random walk is always $O(n \lg^2 n).$ Also, for any even $k \ge 4,$ we show that the $k$th moment of the maximum distance of any $k$-wise independent random walk is $O(n^{k/2}).$ The previous two results generalize to random walks tracking insertion-only streams, and provide higher moment bounds than currently known.
-We also prove a generalization of Kolmogorov's maximal inequality by showing an equivalent statement that requires only $4$-wise independent random variables with bounded second moments, which also generalizes a result of \cite{Jarek}.
+Recently, many streaming algorithms have utilized generalizations of the fact that the expected maximum distance of any $4$-wise independent random walk on a line over $n$ steps is $O(\sqrt{n})$.
+In this paper, we show that $4$-wise independence is required for all of these algorithms, by constructing a $3$-wise independent random walk with expected maximum distance $\Omega(\sqrt{n} \lg n)$ from the origin.
+We prove that this bound is tight for the first and second moment, and also extract a surprising matrix inequality from these results.

+Next, we consider a generalization where the steps $X_i$ are $k$-wise independent random variables with bounded $p$th moments.
+For general $k, p$, we determine the (asymptotically) maximum possible $p$th moment of the supremum of $X_1 + \dots + X_i$ over $1 \le i \le n$.
+We highlight the case $k = 4, p = 2$: here, we prove that the second moment of the furthest distance traveled is $O(\sum X_i^2)$.
+For this case, we only need the $X_i$'s to have bounded second moments and do not even need the $X_i$'s to be identically distributed.
+This implies an asymptotically stronger statement than Kolmogorov's maximal inequality that requires only $4$-wise independent random variables, and generalizes a recent result of B{\l}asiok.